|World Cup 1998|

 |Michel Platini at Euro 1984|

-He was considered to be "Les Bleus"'s greatest player before the emerge of Platini.
-He won the the European Footballer of the Year in 1958 and three European Cups with Real Madrid in the 1950's.
+Kopa was considered to be "Les Bleus"'s greatest player before the emerge of Michel Platini.
+In 1970, he became the first football player to receive the Légion d'honneur.
+He helped France to finish third at the WC Finals in 1958.
+He won the the European Footballer of the Year in 1958 and won three European Cups with Real Madrid in the 1950's.
 He also played with Stade de Reims before joining the legendary Real Madrid team of the 1950's.
+He won the 1953 Latin Cup with Reims.
+His full name was Raymond Kopaszewsk.

 RW/LW: Franck Ribery

-He is one of the best French players of his generation.
+Ribery is one of the best French players of his generation.
+Individually, Ribéry is a three-time winner of the French Player of the Year award and has also won the German Footballer of the Year becoming the first player to hold both honours.
 He won the Champions' League in 2013 with Bayern Munich.
 He played in two World Cup Finals and helping France to a 2nd place in 2006.

 RW/LW: Robert Pires

-Part of the "French Connection" at Arsenal.
+Pires played for Metz, Marseilles, Villarreal and Aston Villa, but was better remembered as a part of the "French Connection" at Arsenal.
+With Arsenal, he won three FA Cups and two Premier League titles including the club's unbeaten season of 2003–04.
 He played there from 2000 to 2006.
-For France, he won the WC in 1998 and European Championship in 2000.
+For France, he was a part of the generation that won the World Cup in 1998 and European Championship in 2000.
 He was capped 79 times.

 FW: Theirry Henry

-He is the all-time leading scorer for both Arsenal and France.
+Henry is the all-time leading scorer for both Arsenal and France.
 He was named the PFA Players' Player of the Year twice, and the FWA Footballer of the Year three times.
-He spent 8 seasons with Arsenal.
+He started with AS Monaco in 1994.
+The, he spent 8 seasons with Arsenal, where he enjoyed the peak of his career.
+He also played for Juventus, Barcelona and NY Red Bulls.
+He earned 123 caps and was a part of France's Golden Team form 1998 to 2002.

+Fontaine was born in French Morocco.
 He is the record holder for most goals scored in a single edition of the World Cup.
 He scored 13 goals in 6 matches in the 1958 WC Finals in Sweden.
-He played for Stade de Reims of the 1950's.
+He won 21 caps scoring 30 goals.
+He started with RSM Casablanca and Nice before starring for Stade de Reims of the 1950's.
+With Reims, he played with Raymond Kopa and was considered one of the greatest ever French club side.

 ST: Jean Pierre Papin

-He is the Ballon d'Or winner in 1991.
-He was a member of the great Marseille team of the 1990's, but left the season before they lifted their first ever European Cup.
+Jean Pierre Papin is the Ballon d'Or winner in 1991.
+He was a member of the great Olympique de Marseille team of the 1990's that won four Lique in a row, but left the season before they lifted their first ever European Cup.
 He later played for AC Milan, FC Bayern Munich, Bordeaux, Guingamp, JS Saint-Pierroise and US Cap-Ferret.
 Papin also played 54 times for the French national team.
+He went to the World Cup Finals in 1986 and the European Championship in 1992.

-Larbi Benbarek, Roger Marche, Luis Fernandez, Claude Makelele, Youri Djorkaeff, Eric Cantona, Patrice Evra,
+Larbi Benbarek, Roger Marche, Laurent Blanc, Patrick Battiston, Luis Fernandez, Claude Makelele, Youri Djorkaeff, Eric Cantona, Patrice Evra, Hugo Lloris, Joel Bats, Dominique Rocheteau, Roger Piantoni, David Trezeguet, Bernard Bosquier, Antoine Griezmann, Kylian Mbappé, Antoine Griezmann, Paul Pogba.

-- Larbi Benbarek was not selected because the team already had Kopa, Zidane and Platini.
+-- Larbi Benbarek and Youri Djorkaeff were not selected because the team already had Kopa, Zidane and Platini.
 Instead, I picked two wide players Ribery and Pires to give more width to the offense.
+Larbi Benbarek was one of the greatest attack midfielder ever played the game, but he did not make the squad.
+That is sad.

-- I also took Alain Giresse because he formed a partnership with Platini and Tigana.
+-- Alain Giresse was a borderline case.
+I took him because he formed a partnership with Platini and Tigana.
+I want to keep the "Magic Square".
 Luis Fernandez, the final member of the "Magic Square" missed out because of Marcel Desailly, Patrick Vieira and Didier Deschamps.
+The defensive midfield position is very strong.

-- Deschamps was selected because of his leadership.
+-- Somehow, people do not rate Deschamps very much.
+He was selected because of his leadership.
 Otherwise, I would have selected Luis Fernandez or Makelele.

 Formation I: 4-4-2